Music Guidelines

 The applicant and featured artist must provide:

-• Please give an overview of your project’s themes and inspiration.
-Please give a project overview.
+• Please give a project overview.
 This can include project inspiration, musical approach, or concepts and themes.

 • The NYC Women’s Fund is a production grant for Music.
 Please include a narrative or calendar of events/key milestones.